The more office service agreements you prepare before your office relocation the better.

-Tea and coffee can either be supplied by your stationery company or you can hire a coffee machine and order what you need from the supplier.
+Your stationery company can supply tea and coffee or you can hire a coffee machine under a service agreement and order what you need from the supplier.

 Many companies offer yoga classes and free remedial massage sessions for their staff, inviting local providers to visit the office on a regular basis.

 Before you contact your service providers, make sure you are not going against the landlord’s requirements or breaching any WHS recommendations.

 Generally speaking your building manager will be an excellent point of contact for help finding the most reliable service providers.
 More than likely they will have already arranged some services for you in advance.

 Above all keep the length of your service agreements in line with your tenancy.
 Don’t sign a five year contract with a cleaner when you have only leased the building for three years.

 Finally, when signing service agreement contracts, check that there are ‘get out’ clauses if you are unhappy.

 Stay tuned for The Ultimate Guide to Office Fit Out Step 12, Getting an office fit out quote.